igraph/python-igraph/doc/source/analysis.rst

 The canonical permutation can be obtained via :meth:`Graph.canonical_permutation`, which can then be directly passed to the function above.

-To rewire the graph at random while keeping some structural properties, there are:
+To rewire the graph at random, there are:

-- :meth:`Graph.rewire`
+- :meth:`Graph.rewire` - preserves the degree distribution
-- :meth:`Graph.rewire_edges`
+- :meth:`Graph.rewire_edges` - fixed rewiring probability for each endpoint

 Line graph
 ++++++++++
-To compute the line graph, there is :meth:`Graph.linegraph`:
+To compute the line graph of a graph `g`, which represents the connectedness of the *edges* of g, you can use :meth:`Graph.linegraph`:

+>>> g = Graph(n=4, edges=[[0, 1], [0, 2]])
 >>> gl = g.linegraph()

+In this case, the line graph has two vertices, representing the two edges of the original graph, and one edge, representing the point where those two original edges touch.

 Composition and subgraphs
 ++++++++++++++++++++++++++